 The wood frog, which literally freezes its body, comes back from the dead.
-The spring peeper calls out the end of winter.
-Learn all about our fascinating frog friends—and listen to their sound!
+The spring peeper calls out at the end of winter.
+Learn all about our fascinating frog friends—and listen to their calls!

 How Wood Frogs Freeze Their Bodies

 Every year, the wood frog comes back from the dead.
-Not in the sense that it appears again after a long absence.
-In the most literal one: an inanimate, mostly frozen object, which has ceased to function, is suddenly resuscitated into being.
+Not in the sense that it appears again after a long absence, but in the most literal one: an inanimate, mostly frozen object, which has ceased to function, is suddenly resuscitated into being.

 How does a wood frog make it through a frigid northern winter?
 No fur like the bear, no feathers like the owl, no warm blood of the squirrel, cozy in its nest.
 No burrow deep in the mud, where the box turtle’s pulse slows to one beat every few minutes.
 And no shivering like the man on his spring log, listening to the wood frogs wake up.
 The frogs haven’t shivered all winter: their defense against the cold is having no defenses.